yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/PMIC/pmic_tps6594.rst

 Then, the board must be powered off/on with the mechanical switch to apply the new setting.

-.. rubric:: - When drivers are built statically into the kernel (‘built-in’)
+.. rubric:: - When drivers are built statically into the kernel ('built-in')
    :name: crc-feature-i2c-builtin

 CRC feature can be enabled through the kernel command line parameter: